Pulpyyyy/schedule-state-card/README.md

 - **📊 Icon** - Other sensor reference (templates referencing regular sensors)
 - **No Icon** - Static values

+## Visual Editor

+The card supports Home Assistant's visual editor for easy configuration:

+1. Add the card via UI → Edit dashboard → Add card
+2. Search for "Schedule State Card"
+3. Use the visual editor to:
+   - Set the card title
+   - Add/remove entities with custom names and icons
+   - Toggle state display in title
+   - Customize colors with an interactive color wheel picker
+4. Changes preview in real-time

+### Color Picker Features

+- **Interactive Color Wheel** - Click and drag to select hue and saturation
+- **Brightness Slider** - Adjust the brightness/value of the selected color
+- **Hex Input** - Enter hex color codes directly
+- **Live Preview** - See color changes instantly

 ## Wrapping Events

 Handle events that span midnight.
 When `allow_wrap: true` is set, the card will: